 In the passage under consideration no doubt the words might be interpreted of God as the providential deliverer of Israel, (Deut.
 32:2); natural enough when the "false prophets" had been spoken of, who, in common with the Jews generally, boasted of Jehovah in this character.

 And in support of this it has been urged, that in the passage no mention is made of the blood or death of Christ, as is usually done when redemption by Christ is meant.
-But...the words may be easily explained "on the principle... that men are spoken of according to professions and appearances, and according to the credibility of the profession, in the estimate of Christian charity."
-(Wardlaw, Systematic Theology: He was a 4-point Calvinist).
+But ... the words may be easily explained on the principle ... that men are spoken of according to professions and appearances, and according to the credibility of the profession, in the estimate of Christian charity.
+(Wardlaw, Systematic Theology) (Wardlaw was a 4-point Calvinist).

 These false teachers are described according to their own profession and the judgment of charity.
-They gave themselves out as redeemed men, and were so accounted in the judgment of the church while they abode in her communion."
+They gave themselves out as redeemed men, and where so accounted in the judgment of the church while they abode in her communion.
 (George Smeaton, The Apostles' Doctrine of the Atonement).

-- c.
-View #2: Sovereign Creation (non-soteriological): Another possible view is to see the false teachers as created by the sovereign Lord for the specific end of destruction.
+View #2: Sovereign Creation (non-soteriological)

+Another possible view is to see the false teachers as created by the sovereign Lord for the specific end of destruction.
 These false teachers were denying the sovereign God or Christ who created them.
-This view would translate this verse "denying the Master who created them." - 1.
+This view would translate this verse "denying the Master who created them."

 Peter is quoting from Deut.
 32:5-6 where God is dealing with Israel as professors and within the covenant relationship.
-Yet Israel was a stiffnecked people and many were not saved even though they were under the covenant of grace and called "a purchased people" (Ex.
+Yet Israel was a stiff-necked people and many were not saved even though they were under the covenant of grace and called "the people you bought" (Ex.
 15:16).
 Deut.
-32:5-6 says,
+32:6 says, "Is he not your Father, your Creator, who made you and formed you?"